gazbert/bxbot/README.md

 [`email-alerts.xml`](./config/email-alerts.xml) file.

 This config is used to send email alerts when the bot is forced to shutdown due to an unexpected error occurring in the Trading Strategies or Exchange Adapters.
+The email is sent to the SMTP host using TLS.

 ```xml
 <email-alerts>